Companhia Energetica de Minas Gerais (CIG) Stock: A Closer Look at the Market Potential

-The price-to-earnings ratio for Companhia Energetica de Minas Gerais (NYSE: CIG) is above average at 5.98x, while the 36-month beta value is 0.74.
+The price-to-earnings ratio for Companhia Energetica de Minas Gerais (NYSE: CIG) is above average at 6.24x, while the 36-month beta value is 0.76.Analysts have differing opinions on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 8 as “hold,” and 0 as “sell.”

+The average price point forecasted by analysts for Companhia Energetica de Minas Gerais (CIG) is $2.14, which is $0.45 above the current market price.
 The public float for CIG is 1.76B, and currently, short sellers hold a 0.17% ratio of that floaft.
-The average trading volume of CIG on March 03, 2023 was 5.25M shares.
+The average trading volume of CIG on March 07, 2023 was 5.17M shares.

 Will You Miss Out On This Growth Stock Boom?